 In 1928, Jamaican native Bessie Stringfield, “The Motorcycle Queen of Miami,” bought her first bike at age 16.
 At 19, she traveled across the United States and then around the world.
 She earned money by stunting at motorcycle shows and hill climbing, and once won a flat-track race disguised as a man, but was denied the prize when she took off her helmet.
 Because of her skin color, Springfield was sometimes refused lodging.
 In response, she would sleep on her motorcycle at filling stations by laying her jacket on the handlebars and resting her feet on the fender.
 During WWII, Bessie worked as a civilian motorcycle dispatch rider as the only woman in her unit, and later she founded the Iron Horse Motorcycle Club

 Dorothy “Dot” Robinson is a familiar name to many riders.
-She paved the way for women by competing, and winning, inendurance races starting in 1930.
+She paved the way for women by competing and winning in endurance races, starting in 1930.
 In 1936, she was the first woman to participate in Michigan’s Jack Pine Motorcycle Run (spanning 500 miles), which she wound up winning twice by 1946.
-During thistime, she and Linda Dugeau also founded the Motor Maids, which Dot served as the president of until 1965.
+During this time, she and Linda Dugeau also founded the Motor Maids, which Dot served as president of until 1965.

 In 1962, Beryl Swain became the first woman solo rider to race the Isle of Man TT.
 She finished 22nd on her 50 cc Itom, and shortly after was stripped of her international license as the Isle of Man was deemed “too dangerous for a woman.”

-I’ve been a rider for just over half of my life.
-And during the last ten years, it’s been refreshing to see better-tailored options for women entering the market.
-Remembering where we started is important as we continue to grow and change, and it's imporatant to know the story and honor the bravery of the people who paved the way.
+I’ve been a rider just over half of my life, and during that time it’s been refreshing to see better-tailored options for women entering the market!
+Remembering where we started is important as we continue to grow and change, and it's imporatant to honor the bravery of the people who paved the way.
 At Hupy and Abraham S.C. we support ALL types of riders!
 Our firm has been proud to support not only riders, but the "Watch for Motorcycles" message all over the world throughout the past 40 years.
 To spread the message and get your FREE "Watch for Motorcycles" bumper sticker in a variety of colors, click here!

 Written by: Melissa Juranitch